Permafrost/TundraTN/README.md

     * `$derivative` is the optional derivative bizdoc, if it exists.

+* #### tundra.tn.document:derive

+  Copies an existing Trading Networks document (bizdoc), optionally updating the sender and/or receiver on the copy, and routes the copy as a new document to Trading Networks.

+  * Inputs:
+    * `$bizdoc` is the Trading Networks document from which a bizdoc copy will be derived.
+Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+If the specified bizdoc does not exist, an exception will be thrown.

+    * `$sender` is an optional Trading Networks partner profile to be used as the sender on the derivative bizdoc.
+Defaults to the original bizdoc sender, if not specified.

+    * `$receiver` is an optional Trading Networks partner profile to be used as the receiver on the derivative bizdoc.
+Defaults to the original bizdoc receiver, if not specified.

+    * `$amendments` is an optional list of {key, value} pairs applied to the default bizdoc content part prior to the new copy for the derivative being routed to Trading Networks:
+      * `key` is a fully-qualified key, for example `a/b/c[0]`, which identifies the element in the parsed default bizdoc content part which will be overwritten by the given `value`.
+      * `value` is an optional string value which will replace the existing value associated with the given `key`.
+Percent-delimited variable substitution strings are supported, and will be substituted prior to being inserted into the content.
+If not specified, the existing value will be replaced with null.
+      * condition is an optional `Tundra/tundra.condition:evaluate` conditional statement can also be specified, which is evaluated against the pipeline containing `$bizdoc`, `$sender`, `$receiver`, and `$document` (the parsed bizdoc content), and only if the condition evaluates to true will the associated amended value be applied.
+If not specified, the amended value will always be applied.

+    * `$attributes` is an optional list of {key, value} pairs used to set attributes on the derived bizdoc:
+      * `key` identifies the attribute that is set to the given `value`.
+Both literal strings and percent-delimited variable substitution strings are supported, where the variable substitution scope includes the
+        following: `$bizdoc`, `$sender`, `$receiver`, and `$document` (parsed bizdoc content).
+      * `value` is the new value the attribute identified by `key` will be set to.
+        Both literal strings and percent-delimited variable substitution strings are supported, where the variable substitution scope includes the following: `$bizdoc`, `$sender`, `$receiver`, and `$document` (parsed bizdoc content).
+      * `condition` is an optional `Tundra/tundra.condition:evaluate` conditional statement can also be specified, which is evaluated against the pipeline containing `$bizdoc`, `$sender`, `$receiver`, and `$document` (the parsed bizdoc content), and only if the condition evaluates to true will the attribute be added to the derived bizdoc.
+If not specified, the attribute will always be added to the derived bizdoc.

+    * `TN_parms` is an optional IData document containing routing hints which are used when routing the derivative bizdoc.

+    * `$force?` is an optional boolean flag: when true a new derivative will always be created even if an existing derivative for the same sender/ receiver already exists; when false a new derivative will only be created if there is no existing derivative with the same sender/ receiver.
+Defaults to true, if not specified.

+    * `$part` is an optional name of the bizdoc content part to be copied to the resulting derivative.
+If not specified, the default content part is copied (xmldata for XML document types, ffdata for Flat File document types).

+  * Outputs:
+    * `$derivative` is the resulting bizdoc copy after it has been routed to Trading Networks.

 * #### tundra.tn.document.error:exists

   Returns true if any errors (of the given class, if specified) exist on the